 After applicants submit all the application materials and non-refundable $65 fee, they will be reviewed and a decision will be made.
 Applicants will be sent an an acceptance letter via email with details about how to submit payment.
 Payment in full is required prior to attending the course.

 Is there an orientation?

-Yes, orientation will be held on Monday, July 8, 2013 beginning at 9:30am.
+Generally, an orientation will be held on the first day of the program beginning at 9:30am.
 Orientation is mandatory.
 Breakfast will be served at 9:00am.

 Do WCL students need to fill out an application to enroll in the program?

 Yes, the application, CV and statment of personal intereste are required for all interested participants.

 Do I need to demonstrate my proficiency in English or Spanish to participate in the program?